 HOW TO APPLY:

-Interested candidates should their resume/CV by email no later than April 24, 2023 to: [email protected].
+Interested candidates should their resume/CV by email to: [email protected].
 The email must be directed to Brenda Torres, Executive Director, and must specify in the subject the title of the position, «Project Leader- Coastal Resilience».
+The position will remain open until filled.

 THE SAN JUAN BAY ESTUARY PROGRAM